Skip to main content

 (C) When is income anticipated for the month received?

-Income anticipated during the certification period shall be counted as income only in the month it is expected to be received, unless the income is averaged as described in paragraph (I) or (J) of this rule.
+Income anticipated during the certification period is to be counted as income only in the month it is expected to be received, unless the income is averaged as described in paragraph (I) or (J) of this rule.
 Nonrecurring lump-sum payments are counted as a resource starting in the month received and not counted as income.

 (D) How is income anticipated when an assistance group is steadily employed?

 In cases where the assistance group name is steadily employed, income from the previous month is usually a good indicator of the amount of income that can be anticipated in the month of application and subsequent months.
 When information supplied by the assistance group or a collateral contact indicates that future income will differ from the previous month's income, the county agency will use such information to make a reasonable estimate of anticipated income.
-The method used to determine income shall be fully documented in the case file.
+The method used to determine income is to be fully documented in the case file.

 (E) How are hourly and piecework wages anticipated?

-When income is received on an hourly wage or piecework basis, weekly income may fluctuate when the wage earner works less than eight hours some days or is required to work overtime on others.
+When income is received on an hourly wage or piecework basis, weekly income may fluctuate when the wage earner works less than eight hours some days or works overtime on others.
 In this case the county agency should consult with the assistance group to determine the normal amount of income to be expected as a result of one week's work and when this is reasonably certain to be available during the certification period.
 This amount should be used to determine monthly income.

 (F) Are withheld wages treated as income?

-Wages held at the request of the employee shall be considered income to the assistance group in the month the wages would otherwise have been paid by the employer.
+Wages held at the request of the employee is to be considered income to the assistance group in the month the wages would otherwise have been paid by the employer.
 However, wages held by the employer as a general practice, even when in violation of law, are not counted as income to the assistance group, unless the assistance group anticipates that it will ask for and receive an advance or that it will receive income from wages that were previously held by the employer as a general practice and were, therefore, not previously counted as income by the county agency.
-Advances on wages shall count as income in the month received only when reasonably anticipated.
+Advances on wages is to count as income in the month received only when reasonably anticipated.

 (G) How is monthly or semimonthly income of varying amounts anticipated?